NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

    :width: 100%
    :align: center

-   Density of States of a pristine morphology
+   Density of States of a pristine morphology.
+The values in the figure are onsets of the distributions that compare to experimental values.

 Further outputs are: